 Who will I encounter in a NICU?

-The NICU is equipped with the technology and the specially trained medical staff needed to effectively manage the multiple challenges premature infants may face.
+The NICU is equipped with the technology and the specially trained medical staff needed to effectively manage the multiple challenges premature or ill infants may face.
 Although many people may help treat babies in the NICU, those most involved in their daily care, include:

 - Neonatologists.
 These are physicians specially trained in newborn intensive care.